Oystermen

 Wine and Service: Fish-Friendly and Knowledgeable

 The wine list at Oystermen is described consistently as fish-friendly and well-chosen, served by staff who know it.
 In practice, fish-friendly wine means a bias toward high-acid whites, skin-contact options, lighter reds that will not fight the iodine notes in shellfish, and good mineral-driven Champagne and English sparkling.
-Whether the list runs to serious depth or keeps things focused and selective is not confirmed in available data, but the service model, efficient and clued-up rather than formal and deferential, fits the room's overall register.
+The list is fish-friendly and well chosen, served by staff who know it, and the service model is efficient and clued-up rather than formal and deferential.
 This is knowledgeable hospitality without ceremony.

 London's higher-end comparators, including The Ledbury or destination-level wine programs at properties like Waterside Inn in Bray, operate with sommelier teams and cellar depth that constitutes a separate attraction.
 Oystermen's wine offering is in service of the food rather than a parallel draw, which is the appropriate configuration for a casual-register seafood specialist.